AbdulRahmanAlHamali/flutter_pagewise/README.md

-A library for widgets that load their content one page (or batch) at a time (also known as lazy-loading).
+A library for widgets that load their content one page (or batch) at a time (also known as lazy-loading and pagination).

 ![flutter_pagewise](flutter_pagewise.gif)